Managing MS symptoms

 When should I seek treatment?

-It can be difficult to know when to seek treatment and when to sit things out.
-There are a few things you can look out for which may explain why your symptoms are worse at the moment:
+It can be difficult to know when to seek treatment and when to sit things out, especially if you're still learning about your MS. There are a few things you can look out for which may explain why your symptoms are worse at the moment.

 - Do you have an infection such as a cold, flu, tummy bug or a bladder infection?
 If so, this can cause a flare up of symptoms.
 Your symptoms will improve as you recover from the infection so you should look after yourself in the usual way for a cold, flu or tummy bug, or visit your GP or MS nurse to see if you need antibiotics for a bladder infection.